codervince/vocab-grid-game/readme.md

 # extensions

-* use data from JSON file
+* use data from JSON file  OK
-* change timer to make harder and easier
+* change timer to make harder and easier == bigger grid, more things to remember, can adjust OK
-*  add points
+* flash winning terms at end OK
-*  pay2play + leader board
+*  Track scores PerfectScore+
-* flash winning terms at end
+*  pay2play + leader board ==> DB

 ```js